OfqualGovUK/ofqual-recognition-citizen-api/README.md

   A **boolean** flag used to control whether the system attempts to retrieve application data for the current user.
   When set to `true`, the system will check for an existing user and retrieve their latest application if available.
   When set to `false`, the system will skip this check and treat the user as not eligible for application retrieval or creation.

+- **`FeatureFlag:EmailRecognition`**
+  A **boolean** flag used to control whether the system sends recognition emails to recipients defined in `GovUkNotify:RecognitionEmailInbox`.
+  When set to `true`, the system will send recognition emails to the configured inbox.
+  When set to `false`, the system will suppress these emails.

 - **`LogzIo:Environment`**
   Identifies the current environment in the logs (e.g., `DEV`, `PREPROD`, `PROD`).
 This helps differentiate log entries across deployments.